Financial Aid

 A:

-1. Log into your MyUH Portal
+1. Login to your MyUH Services

 2. Under Academic Services click on the Financial Aid link